How Triumph Finally Broke Through in the U.S. With ‘Just a Game’

-In other words, the time had come for Triumph to put up or shut up – especially in light of the recent, noteworthy success enjoyed by fellow Canuck trio, Rush, whose standard-setting achievements always served as simultaneous inspiration and an albatross around the necks of Triumph members, Rik Emmett (vocals/guitar), Michael Levine (bass) and Gil Moore (drums/vocals).
+In other words, the time had come for Triumph to put up or shut up – especially in light of the recent, noteworthy success enjoyed by a certain fellow Canuck trio.
+Rush's standard-setting achievements always served as simultaneous inspiration and an albatross around the necks of Triumph members Rik Emmett (vocals/guitar), Michael Levine (bass) and Gil Moore (drums/vocals).

-Yet, put up was just what Triumph did, in the shape of Just a Game, which delivered the group’s first Top 40 hit in the anthemic "Hold On," and nearly a second with its gauntlet-tossing counterpart, "Lay It on the Line," which struck a perfect balance between the band’s melodic instincts, progressive refinements and thunderous hard rock.
+Put up was just what Triumph did: Just a Game delivered the group’s first Top 40 hit in the anthemic "Hold On," and nearly a second with its gauntlet-tossing counterpart, "Lay It on the Line."
+The latter struck a perfect balance between the band’s melodic instincts, progressive refinements and thunderous hard rock.